bbc/rd-taster-pilot-documentation/docs/README.md

 ## pilot-kickoff-pack.md
 Supporting documentation for the kickoff process for a Connected Studio pilot project

-## pilot-technical-pack.md
-Overview of the technical tasks to be carried out by Pilot teams building Connected Studio pilots

 ## pilot-testing.md
 Overview of pilot testing